 What we want to do here is to apply the funnel process to blog readers and their blog-reading behavior, and to take that into consideration while creating our content:

-Upper level funnel: Awareness.
+Upper level funnel: Awareness

 At this level, the main goal is to catch the reader’s attention, a reader that might have never heard about your blog.
-Promotion in social media can become your best tactic to achieve this: short and catchy phrases are crutial, so are good social media networking skills.
+Promotion in social media can become your best tactic to achieve this: short and catchy phrases are crucial, so are good social media networking skills.
 Keyword tactics are great too: evaluate the most relevant keywords that can work best for the type of content you want to create, and stick to them.
 In a nutshell, social media and Google recognition would become the best assets to take your blog out of the corner.

 Middle level funnel: Engagement